prabhamatta1/tweetylzer/README.md

 * Haroon Rasheed (haroon@ischool.berkeley.edu)
     - Tag Analyzation, Square Visualization

- All the team has contributed to comments, code cleanup and javascript interactions.
+ All the team have contributed to comments, code cleanup and javascript interactions.